abhinavralhan/footballanalysis/README.md

 # footballanalysis
-Working with metrica sports data
+Working with football (for now) sports data